bytebase/bytebase/docs/design/gh-ost-integration.md

 ## Overview

 Currently, bytebase runs DDL statements directly on databases.
-With this feature, user can choose to use gh-ost to do the migration.
+With this feature, user can choose to use gh-ost to do the migration for MySQL versions 5.6 or greater.

 ### gh-ost: a brief introduction (quoted from gh-ost docs)